OliverBrotchie/oliverbrotchie.github.io/cv.md

 ---

+## Relevant Experience

+- **Founder and CEO of Ream Systems (2020 - 2022)** - An app meant to inform the public on current bills, debates in parliament and track what politicians get up to.
+- **Full-Stack Engineer at Ember Digital (February 2022 - Present)** - In the Integrations Squad, we design and implement new 3rd party integrations such as an Open Banking integration with HSBC Kinetic and re-design legacy back-end areas of the main app with scalability and performance in mind.
+Whilst working here, I have also build two open-source libraries in Rust which we compile to WebAssembly - *Typescript, GCP, Cloud Functions, Terraform, PubSub, Next.js, React*.
+- **Freelance Projects** - Various professional freelance contracts doing design work, full stack internal service or website development for differing firms.

+---

 ## Volunteering and Other Experience

-- **Indeed Flex (2021-Present)** - A number of temp jobs including: hotel work, shelf stocking, cleaning and waitering.
+- **Indeed Flex (2021)** - A number of temp jobs including: hotel work, shelf stocking, cleaning and waitering.
 - **AutoRek, Glasgow Office (2016)** -  Work experience shadowing a tester, responding to customer inquiries and sitting in on scrum meetings.
 - **Sisters of Mercy (2016-2018)** - Volunteer work serving food and drink to the homeless, unloading deliveries and simple food preparation.
 - **Gorgie Farm (2014-2018)** - Volunteer work feeding the animals, cleaning pens and working the til.